Jaymagallano/Hospital-Management/README.md

 # Hospital Management System

 A web-based Hospital Management System built using the Laravel framework.
-It aims to simplify hospital management, including patient records, appointment scheduling, and the billing system.
+It aims to simplify hospital management, including patient records, and appointment scheduling.

 ## Features
 - 🏥 **Patient Management** – Registration and tracking of patient information.